JRebel for Cloud with Cloud Foundry

 3. Install and configure JRebel on your local workstation.

-4. Push your local application to Pivotal Cloud Foundry!
+4. Push your local application to Pivotal Cloud Foundry.
 Run the following command within your project root folder:

 $ cf push {APP_NAME} -p target/{webapp}.war